 June 22 – July 19

-Over 150 rides and attractions provide hours of non-stop fun for the whole family.
-Try out classic carnival games, indulge in “fair food” (funnel cake anyone?) and enjoy live circus shows daily.
+More than 150 rides and attractions provide hours of non-stop fun for the whole family.
+Try out classic carnival games, indulge in “fair food” (funnel cake, anyone?), and enjoy live circus shows daily.
 Don't miss the Great American Thrill Show, featuring daredevil acrobats and aerialists.

 Freedom Festival – West Windsor

-Live bands, a car show, games, rides and food vendors are featured at the sprawling Mercer County Park festival.
-Try your luck at a hot-dog eating contest and cap off the day with a fireworks display.
+Live bands, a car show, games, rides, and food vendors are part of the fun at this sprawling Mercer County Park festival.
+Try your luck at a hot dog–eating contest, and cap off the day with a fireworks display.
+FREE

-Musicians, dancers, story-tellers and craft vendors celebrate their cultural roots at this family-friendly festival sponsored by the South Orange/Maplewood Community Coalition on Race.
-African, Native American, Japanese, Haitian, Indian and Chinese cultural activities are planned, along with drum circles, face painting, story time, karate and origami demonstrations.
+Musicians, dancers, storytellers, and craft vendors will be on hand to celebrate a variety of world cultures at this family-friendly festival sponsored by the South Orange/Maplewood Community Coalition on Race.
+African, Native American, Japanese, Haitian, Indian, and Chinese cultural activities are planned, along with an "edu-tainment tent” featuring cultural ambassadors, fashions, language exchange, books, snacks, a sari-wrapping demo, a full-size teepee, and more.
+FREE

 Lobsterfest – Bradley Beach

-Seafood specialties abound at this beach-front festival, but there is more on offer than lobster rolls: kid-friendly activities include a water slide, small rides, face painting and sand art.
-Live music all day and craft vendors set up along the boardwalk.
+Seafood specialties abound at this beachfront festival, but it's more than just lobster rolls: kid-friendly activities include a water slide, small rides, face painting, and sand art.
+There will be live music all day, as well as craft vendors set up along the boardwalk.
+FREE

 Street Fair and Craft Show – Summit

-Stroll downtown to enjoy music, games, rides and food at this classic-style street festival.
-Food trucks, artisans and community organizations will all be on hand.
+Stroll downtown to enjoy music, games, rides, and food at this classic-style street festival.
+Food trucks, artisans, and community organizations will all be on hand.
+FREE

 Terhune Orchards Firefly Festival – Princeton